peterashwell/finding-streetsigns/README.md

 - [X] try on other images
 - [x] improve training set to have types of signs + sources
 - [x] run SIFT on training set and see how it goes
+- [ ] build a new training set of 'has signs' and 'not signs'
 - [ ] try Lab a channel rather than rgb grayscale for no stopping
 - [ ] write code to bound box the parking signs
 - [ ] speed up classification
+- [ ] extract sign location and orientation using angular size
 - [ ] try to bootstrap training set / get first plotted result

 Improve training set to have types of signs + sources